-As of March 25, 2012, we had cash and cash equivalents of \$74.8 million compared with cash and cash equivalents of \$69.8 million as of December 25, 2011.
-Our total debt including capital lease obligations, principal due on our Notes and other term debt, and including the premium of \$21.8 million received on Notes issued, decreased by \$1.4 million, from \$655.9 million on December 25, 2011 to \$654.5 million on March 25, 2012.
-The decrease in debt was primarily the result of the amortization of premium on our 10% Senior Secured Notes of approximately \$1.0 million and a \$0.3 million principal payment on the ten-year term loan with a bank in Israel.
+Our total debt, including capital lease obligations, principal due on the Notes, other term debt, and the premium of \$20.8 million received on Notes issued, decreased by \$2.8 million from \$655.9 million on December 25, 2011 to \$653.1 million on June 24, 2012.
+The decrease in debt was primarily the result of the amortization of the premium on the Notes of approximately \$2.1 million and a \$0.5 million principal payment on a ten-year term loan with a bank in Israel

 Our operating cash flow is used to finance trade accounts receivable, fund capital expenditures and our ongoing operations, service our debt and make strategic acquisitions.
 Financing trade accounts receivable is necessary because, on average, our customers do not pay us as quickly as we pay our vendors and employees for their goods and services.
 Cash from continuing operations is primarily derived from our customer contracts in progress and associated changes in working capital components.
+Our accounts receivable balance of \$256.8 million at June 24, 2012 includes \$0.7 million of receivables due from a Greek customer under a subcontract arrangement Gichner Holdings, Inc. ("Gichner") entered into with the Greek Ministry of Defense (GMoD) in 2004 prior to our acquisition of Gichner in 2010.
+After numerous delays by our customer and the GMoD, activity has recently resumed on the project.
+We currently expect product shipments to continue throughout 2012 with final shipment by mid-2013.
+We do not have any significant direct exposure to European government receivables, and our customers do not rely heavily on European government subsidies or other European government support.
+We will continue to monitor our exposure to risks relating to European sovereign debt.

-A summary of our net cash provided by operating activities from continuing operations from our condensed consolidated statements of cash flows is as follows (in millions):
+A summary of our net cash provided by (used in) operating activities from continuing operations from our condensed consolidated statements of cash flows is as follows (in millions):